Environment Variable Configuration

 Prompts

-Section titled “Prompts”The RAG pipeline comes with preconfigured prompts ./prompts/example1.
-Here are available Prompt Templates in that folder.
+Section titled “Prompts”The RAG pipeline ships with preconfigured prompts bundled inside the package at openrag/prompts/templates.
+Here are the available Prompt Templates in that folder.

 | Template File | Purpose |